Dynamical stability and filamentary instability in holographic conductors

-As shown in figure \ref{fig:zeroT}, the second turning point in the \(E\)-\(J\) curve appears in the small value of $J/m^{3}$.
+As shown in figure \ref{fig:zeroT}, the second turning point in the $E$--$J$ curve appears for a small value of $J/m^{3}$.
 Although we have checked up to the second turning point within numerical accuracy, we expect that this turning structure will appear repeatedly in the vicinity of the critical embedding.